nasa/fprime/docs/HowTo/develop-fprime-libraries.md

 The `cmake/platform` folder may contain any number of platform files and must be placed in the root of the library's directory structure.

+## Optional: F´ Module Directories

+F´ libraries share F´ code through modules.
+These module directories are created by `fprime-util new --component` or by hand and may include any F´ code (Components, Ports, Topologies, Data Types, etc.).
+These types are made available to users of the library by ensuring that they are added to the `library.cmake` file.
+The only restriction is that these component should be placed under a namespacing directory for the library (e.g. `MyLibrary`) to avoid collisions with other libraries and F´ code.

+## Conclusion

+You should now understand the structure of an F´  library an know how to assemble one.